The Beginning of Forever

 "Temperance," Temperance muttered, sure that Booth as well as everyone else in the class had heard Mr. Haversham introduce her earlier.

 Booth nodded, his eyes twinkling.
 "I know."
 Temperance took a moment to study him, noticing that he had incredible bone structure and amazingly flawless, lightly tanned skin.
 He was naturally tan, though.
 She could tell.
 His skin was this beautiful golden color.
-His hair matched the color of his eyes, and they were set in this messy disarray.
+His hair matched the color of his eyes, and they were set in this messy disarray she was sure he spent hours styling.
+He was an incredibly handsome boy.

 Booth's lips curved into a smile, a cocky grin, as if he knew what she was thinking.
-Geez, of course he does, idiot.
-You've been ogling him blatantly!
+Perhaps she shouldn't have ogled him so openly.

 Blushing madly, she scowled at him and turned away.
 She didn't need to waste her time speaking to him.
 By his letterman's jacket, and his impressive muscles, she knew he had to be a jock.
 By his stunning good looks, she knew he had to be popular and had girls fawning over him.
 He might already have a girlfriend, or was one of those polygamous teenagers.